BubbleCoding/HydroMinder/README.md

 ## Build the system yourself

+_Note: The Controller container is currently not functional.
+It will require manual setup (clone repo, install python3, install dependencies, run)._

 To build the Hydrominder you need to build the electric diagram shown in the image below.
 Five important things to note here.

 -   The two servos(31 and 32) are mounted in a pan-tilt mechanism.